 During his tenure at RCMHP, he also handled communication campaigns for numerous television specials and corporate events, including the Super Bowl XXVII Half-Time show starring Michael Jackson.
 Mr. Brockman began his entertainment career in theatrical publicity, where he worked on a wide variety of Broadway and off-Broadway productions.

-Mr. Brockman, who served for two years as Chairman of TPEC, the Television Publicity Executives Committee, currently sits on the Board of GLSEN, the nation's leading not-for-profit education organization focused on ensuring safe schools for all students, especially those who are targeted because of their sexual orientation or gender identity/expression.
+Mr. Brockman, who served for two years as Chairman of TPEC, the Television Publicity Executives Committee, is currently Chairman of the Board of GLSEN, the nation's leading not-for-profit education organization focused on ensuring safe schools for all students, especially those targeted because of their sexual orientation or gender identity/expression.

 Mr. Brockman received a Bachelor of Science degree in organizational behavior from the University of Florida.

 President, ABC Owned Television Stations GroupPhotography